AWikia/Level/README.md

   - Extended Cyrillic A
   - Supplemental Punctuation (Limited, one glyph supported)
   - Ideographic Description Characters
-  - CJK Symbols and Punctuation (Limited)
+  - CJK Symbols and Punctuation (Many are supported)
   - Hiragana
   - Katakana
   - CJK Strokes (Only the very last glyph is supported)